lingtalfi/Light-Realist/doc/pages/open-admin-table-helper-implementation-notes.md

 - the advanced search widget (composed of a form and a submit button)
 - the head columns sort (composed of clickable icons or elements)
 - the neck filters (composed of various html control elements and buttons, depending on the data type)
+- the number of items per page (composed of single select element)
 - the pagination (composed of clickable elements)